 A closed mortgage can, however, offer some payment flexibility by allowing the mortgage holder to increase the monthly payments by a certain percentage and pre-pay an additional annual amount as a percentage of the mortgage amount.
 These conditions vary across lenders.
 If you decide to pay-off the mortgage prior to the end of the term, refinance it, re-negotiate the rate or even pay off more than the allowed pre-payment limit of the mortgage, you'll have to pay a pre-payment penalty.
 Keep in mind that this penalty can be quite significant.
 You can use our Mortgage Penalty Calculator to estimate the pre-payment penalty for various scenarios.

 Pre-paying your mortgage can be of benefit to some.
-Say you get a substantial work bonus/commission, inherit money, or another money windfall.
+Say you get a substantial work bonus/commission, inherit money, or receive another type of financial windfall.
 Putting the proceeds of that money towards paying off your mortgage early can save you interest in the long stretch.

 As a result, open mortgages are not as popular as closed mortgages.
 While closed mortgages are available across all popular terms, open mortgages tend to be available only for short terms, typically 5 years or less.

-Find the best mortgage rates in Canada from major banks, mortgage brokers, and lender all in one place on Rates.ca.
+Find the best mortgage rates in Canada from major banks, mortgage brokers and lenders all in one place on RATESDOTCA.
 Compare open and closed mortgage rates today!

 If the flexibility of being able to pay off the mortgage at any time without incurring a penalty is important, then it has to be weighed against the higher mortgage rate offered by an open mortgage to determine if it's the best product for you.

-Generally closed mortgages work best when your circumstances are not expected to change during the term, while open mortgages are suitable when you are likely to sell your home during the term or anticipate getting a large influx of cash (i.e. inheritance, divorce settlement, etc.) The decision is best discussed with a licenced mortgage professional.
+Generally, closed mortgages work best when your circumstances are not expected to change during the term, while open mortgages are suitable when you are likely to sell your home during the term or anticipate getting a large influx of cash (i.e. inheritance, divorce settlement, etc.) The decision is best discussed with a licensed mortgage professional.